clef-initiative/clef2026.github.io/content/labs/talentclef.md

-The second edition of the Skills and Job Title Intelligence for Human Capital Management (TalentCLEF) workshop aims to foster the development and thorough assessment of NLP-based decision support systems in the field of human resources, as well as to offer a meeting place for professionals and researchers interested in the application of technologies in this area.
-The workshop will be conducted as an evaluation lab featuring two shared tasks with the goal of advancing fair talent matching in Human Capital Management: (1) Task A - Contextualized Job-Person Matching, focused on finding right candidates for specific job positions, and (2) Task B - Job-Skill Matching with Skill Type Classification, focused on finding relevant skills to a given job position.
+TalentCLEF is an evaluation lab that aims to establish a public benchmark and collaborative forum for assessing NLP models in Human Capital Management, promoting fairness, multilingual capability, and cross-industry adaptability to advance skill and job intelligence technologies.

 <!--more-->

+## Tasks

+The TalenCLEF Lab features two different tasks:

+{{< accordion >}}
+  {{< accordion-item title="Contextualized Job-Person Matching" >}}
+  Match job offers with the most relevant candidate profiles using realistic, context-rich descriptions of jobs and résumés.
+  {{< /accordion-item >}}
+  {{< accordion-item title="Job-Skill Matching with Skill Type Classification" >}}
+  Find the most relevant skills for each job title and classify them by skill type.
+  {{< /accordion-item >}}
+{{< /accordion >}}

 ## Organizers

-- Luis Gascó (Avature SLU)
+- Luis Gascó (Avature, Spain)
-- Hermenegildo Fabregat (Avature SLU)
+- Hermenegildo Fabregat (Avature, Spain)
-- Laura García-Sardiña (Avature SLU)
+- Laura García-Sardiña (Avature, Spain)
-- Alvaro Rodrigo (NLP Alvaro Rodrigo IR Group, UNED)
+- Alvaro Rodrigo (Universidad Nacional de Educacion a Distancia, Spain)
-- Rabih Zbib (Avature SLU)